 (2) Connecting Generations……The 2020 Davos Forum featured a shouting match between a 73-year-old (Donald Trump) and a 16-year-old (Greta Thunberg).
 And a 2020 poll of the 18-25 generation of Britons suggested that, if that generation had been the only voters in the British General Election of December 12, 2019, the result would have not have been 317 to 262 in favour of Boris Johnson’s Conservative Party but 500 to 4 in favour of Jeremy Corbyn’s Labour Party.
 But, as Edmund Burke put it: “Society is indeed a contract…As the ends of such a partnership cannot be obtained in many generations, it becomes a partnership not only between those who are living, but between those who are living, those who are dead, and those who are to be born.

-(4) Sharing Cultures…..Despite the problematic attitudes identified by George Will, Scottish Voices is afforded unique opportunities to work in local educational institutions with native speakers of other languages, and to share the cultures which they embody.
-Ferguson and McIntyre, as celebrated members of the Scottish Diaspora (raised and educated in Glasgow, but long living and working abroad) also point to the need to heal yet another Divide: the considerable regional gulf between Diaspora cultures, including that of the Scottish Diaspora (prioritising the celebration, continuation, renewal and sharing of its heritage) and that of Home cultures (prioritising proprietorship, cultural metamorphosis, transgressive subversion, innovation and utopian dreams of what culture ought to be, even over how it actually is (the “Nirvana Fallacy”).
+Sharing Cultures…..Despite the problematic attitudes identified by George Will, Scottish Voices is afforded unique opportunities to work in local educational institutions with native speakers of other languages, and to share the cultures which they embody.
+Ferguson and McIntyre, as celebrated members of the Scottish Diaspora (raised and educated in Glasgow, but long living and working abroad) also point to the need to heal yet another Divide: the considerable regional gulf between Diaspora cultures, including that of the Scottish Diaspora (prioritising the celebration, continuation, renewal and sharing of its heritage) and that of Home cultures (prioritising proprietorship, disruptive innovation, transgressive cultural metamorphosis, the subversion of long-established institutions and traditions, and utopian dreams of what a future global culture ought to be, even over how it actually is (the “Nirvana Fallacy”).